Little Treasures

 He knew it was probably luck but didn’t really think it was that – her stop and stoop had been too sudden and purposeful – as if she already knew there was something special there.

 The axe went to Beckworth museum which Maggie was not happy about.
-“It doesn’t belong to them”, she said after they took it away, “it belongs to someone else.”
+“It doesn’t belong to them”, she said, after they took it away.
+“It belongs to someone else.”

-After that she became more careful and began keeping the most precious of her treasures to herself, in her boxes, under her bed.
+After that she became more careful and began keeping the most precious of her treasures to herself in her boxes under her bed.

 Maggie was a bright girl who did well in school and her family were surprised she was not more interested in history.
 She learned her facts and wrote her essays competently but without passion.